 The position your website appears in search results for a given keyword.

 The practice of taking a word or a phrase and repeating it too often in a piece of copy.
+As a result of keyword stuffing, Google will lower your page ranking.

 Latent Semantic Indexing (LSI)